A New Home Server - AOOSTAR WTR PRO N100

 - 2x 16TB Seagate Exos X24 enterprise drives for storage

 I installed Proxmox on the SSD, which booted without issues.
 All drives were accessible in Proxmox.
-I then virtualized TrueNAS to handle my SMB file sharing.
+I then virtualized TrueNAS to handle my NAS needs.
 Passing the ASMedia SATA controller to the TrueNAS VM worked perfectly, allowing TrueNAS to access the individual drives directly.

 Limitations and Downsides